Grimeton Radio Station: Technical description

 The antenna resonant circuit essentially consists of the antenna (I), a transformer (D) and a magnetic amplifier (G).

 As usual in electric generators, an alternating voltage is generated in adjacent coils (B) in the generator (A) by means of rotating magnetic fields.
 In Grimeton, these coils are mounted on the stator, divided into 2x32 sectors, on both sides to the rotor.
 The individual windings of a sector are connected to corresponding primary windings (C) of the transformer (D).
 When the primary voltages are transmitted to the secondary winding (E) of the transformer, these voltages are superimposed to form a strong, sinusoidal output signal which is output to the antenna and transmitted.

-The control winding (F) and the magnetic amplifier (G) are responsible for controlling the transmission process by the Morse key (H).
+The control winding (F) and the magnetic amplifier (G) are responsible for controlling the transmission process by the operator's Morse code key (H).
 The magnetic amplifier is an arrangement of coils and capacitors whose AC resistance is indirectly influenced by the Morse key and a DC source.
 When the Morse key is open, the solenoid amplifier short-circuits the control winding (F), to put it simply.
 The short-circuiting of (F) disturbs the transmitting oscillating circuit, so that finally no more than 9 % of the normal antenna current flows [2, page 53].
 The situation described above (full transmit or no transmit at all) can therefore only be achieved approximately, but this is sufficient in practice.